In this section

 Kiera has worked professionally in the charity sector for the last 17 years.
 She was recently shortlisted for The Charity Times ‘Charity Principal of the Year Award 2011’ and is a Voluntary Committee Member for BBC Children in Need advisory panel, as well as running her own social enterprise consultancy providing unconventional support solutions for disadvantaged people.

-Julie Baker is a marketing and communications professional with a background in the public, not-for-profit and private sectors, and specialism in education marketing and PR.
+Julie is a marketing and communications professional with a background in the public, not-for-profit and private sectors, and specialism in education marketing and PR.
 She has worked for a number of charities, including the British Red Cross, Mid Devon Council for Voluntary Service and Macmillan Cancer Support in both voluntary and paid roles.
 Volunteer work at present includes the planning of income generated projects with the Executive Board of Oxfordshire Business Enterprises.

 Maureen Elliot – Treasurer